 The HR Committee is comprised of independent directors within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").
-They are currently David A. Bratton (Chair), Susan T.

-McGovern and Gabrielle Bochynek.
+They are currently David A. Bratton (Chair), Susan T. McGovern and Gabrielle Bochynek.
 No member of the HR Committee has ever been an officer or employee of the Bank or any of its affiliates, and no member is an active chief executive officer with a publicly traded company.

 Mr. Bratton has been a member of the Board since 1993.
 Mr. Bratton has over 30 years of human resource management experience.
-He holds MBA, FCMC and CHRL designations.
+He holds Master of Business Administration, Fellow Certified Management Consultant, and Certified Human Resources Leader designations.
 Mr. Bratton was an affiliate professor at the Rotman School of Business for 18 years.

 Ms. McGovern has been a member of the Board since 2011.
-She has over 30 years of experience in the federal government, the Ontario Public Service, and private and not-for-profit sectors.
-She is Vice President, External Relations and Advancement at Ontario Tech University.
-As a senior leader, her strengths include corporate development and governance, human resource management, strategic communications, stakeholder engagement, and philanthropic development.
+She has more than 30 years of experience in the federal government, the Ontario government, the broader public sector, private corporations and the not-for-profit sector.
+Currently, she is an Executive Advisor in the Ontario Ministry of Finance.
+As a senior leader, her strengths include corporate development and governance, human resource management, strategic communications, stakeholder engagement, public policy development, philanthropic advancement and political acuity.